 0. Before you write any essay in German 101/102/103, start by leafing through the current and most recent chapters of the textbook to look for ideas.
 As much as possible, try to avoid coming up with ideas in English and then having to figure out how to translate them into German!
-PLease don't write your ideas out in English and then translate them into German: this is very hard work, and produces very poor results!
+Writing your ideas out in English and then translating them into German is very hard work, and produces very poor results.
 For this first essay, just address the bullet points in the essay prompt, and you'll be fine!

 1. Look up words

 carefully.
 Your goal should be 95% confidence that the word you find is correct.

 - Start with the PONS dictionary (see the link in the navigation bar on the left).